R3MRUM/PSDecode/README.md

 # Optional Parameter
   -u: Default file encoding expected is ASCII.
 This switch tells PSDecode that the script being decoded is Unicode encoded.

+# Example Powershell Scripts:
+In this repository, I've included Emotet_PowerShell_Examples.zip, which contains a few different **LIVE** emotet PowerShell scripts.
+You can use these to play around with PSDecode and get a better understanding of how it is supposed to function.
+It is important to note that **these examples are malicious** and could potentially result in an infection if handled improperly.
+These are provided for educational purposes only and I assume no responsibility for what you do with them.
+You've been warned.

+The password for the archive is: **infected**

 # Output Example
 ```PowerShell
 ############################## Layer 1 ##############################